Part of Kathy Caprino’s series “Accessing The Most Powerful You”

 A corollary to this gap: “Do I truly deserve more?
 I’m not sure.”

 The majority of women I work with are stymied as to how to ask for a raise or promotion, or even how to determine the very first step to figuring out what they should be asking for.
 And no matter how much they’ve accomplished, many are not sure they deserve to be rewarded and recognized through higher compensation and promotion.

-Research has shown that 57% of men negotiate the first very salary out of school, whereas only 7% of women do so, which creates an inequity from the very first step in our careers.
+An interesting research study showed that 57% of men right out of their MBA program negotiated their first very salary out of school, whereas only 7% of the women did so.
+This creates a pay inequity from the very first step in our careers.
 Without believing in your worth, knowing how to ask for what you deserve, or building a strong case for it, you’ll very quickly fall behind your competitors and colleagues, and have to work years more than they do to ever catch up.

 Power Gap 4: Isolating From Influential Support